Awd12p3/HashDetective/README.md

 # Hash Analyzer and Cracker

-This project is a Python-based tool for analyzing and cracking hashes.
+This project is a Python-based tool for analyzing and cracking hashes for a Forage job simulation.
 It supports hash detection, hash type identification, and both wordlist-based and brute-force cracking methods.
 The tool is capable of analyzing large hash lists, and it allows you to apply different strategies to crack each hash.

 ## Features
 - **Hash Type Detection**: Automatically detects hash types based on length and pattern.